 The Company's objective is to manage operational risk so as to balance the avoidance of financial losses and damage to the Company's reputation with overall cost effectiveness.
-Due to the nature of operations and company's structure, the Board considers this risk to be low.
+The Board manages the operational risk of the Company through regular Board meetings and monitoring of compliance with the Offering Circular.

-4.6 Capital management
+12.6 Capital management